Chris56974/Pethreon/README.md

 ### SafeMath

 SafeMath is no longer needed for solidity 0.8.0+ (integer variable types can't overflow anymore).
-Hardhat doesn't like solidity 0.8.0 though, so I'm using 0.7.6 which means I also need an older @openzepplin/contracts dependency.
+Hardhat doesn't support solidity 0.8.0 though, so I'm using 0.7.6 which means I also need an older version of @openzepplin/contracts.

+### hardhat-react-plugin

+I tried using [hardhat react plugin](https://hardhat.org/plugins/hardhat-react.html) but I couldn't figure it out and I don't think it works with the latest version of typechain.

 ### Passing ether around